Advocacy

 Please note: Since we are a mental health organization, in order to use our advocacy services, you may be required to provide us information pertaining to your mental health.
 Our staff is friendly, and they will keep your information confidential.
 We are also mandated to provide assistance to people living in Vancouver, Burnaby, and New Westminster, or people who are already reliant on services in Vancouver.
 If you live outside of this area, please seek assistance through services which are located in your municipality.

-Tax Clinic Now Open
+Annual Tax Clinic

 How it works: